PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-17 08:04:15
+Last updated: 2024-04-17 08:04:50
-Random Quote: You look like an Indian Kardashian. - Fabiola Torres
+Random Quote: Do you remember that cave?
+We should have stayed in that cave.
+I told you so.  -  Ygritte